-For all the options found in this window, we create a separate (and extensive) tutorial which covers all the configuration you can and cannot make: The Geeky Way of Personalizing Windows Themes.
+For all the options found in this window, we've written a separate and extensive tutorial that covers all the available configuration options: The Geeky Way of Personalizing Windows Themes.

-Configuring the sound scheme can be a task which takes up quite some time, depending on what you want to do: change the current scheme with an existing one, modify an existing scheme or create a new one.
-Therefore we created a separate tutorial on this topic, which will help you in any scenario: How To Customize the Sound Scheme Used on Your Computer.
+Configuring the sound scheme can be a task which takes up quite some time, depending on what you want to do: change the current scheme with an existing one, modify only some sounds in an existing scheme or create a new sound scheme.
+We created a separate tutorial on this topic, which will help you in all scenarios: How To Customize the Sound Scheme Used on Your Computer.

-We have created a separate step by step guide, that shows how to use change the active screensaver, customize its functioning or even disable it.
-You can read it here: How to Set & Customize the Screensavers in Windows 7 & Windows 8.
+We have created a separate step by step guide that shows how to change the active screensaver, customize its functioning or disable it.
+You can find it here: How to Set & Customize the Screensavers in Windows 7 & Windows 8.

 After you have finished configuring a theme, don't forget to save it by clicking or tapping the Save theme option, in the Personalization window.
 Then, give it a name and press Save.